mulle-c/mulle-vararg/README.md

 ```

 **mulle-vararg** provides the necessary functions to read such a struct.
 It has
-no code to create it.
+some experimental code to write to it.